Families of self-inverse functions and dilogarithm identities: Application examples of gemini identities in the real domain

-There have been a number of recent publications concerning the derivation of closed forms for two-term dilogarithm identities through a variety of different methods \citep{Ade01_23,Campbell202122,Lima2024,Ste22}.
-If the arguments in the two-term value identity are equal, but having opposite signs, then this identity can be simply represented with the aid of the Legendre's chi-function \cite[\S1.8]{Lewin1981}.
-We proceed to consider the closed-form evaluation of $\operatorname{\chi_{2}}\left(\frac{1}{\phi^{3}}\right)$.
-This derivation is performed by using the five-term gemini-identity related to the $\gemini_{1}(x)$-function.
-Hence, the shape factor $a=+1$.
-Let the integration limits be in such a way that $x_{1}=\ln(\phi)$ and $x_{2}=\ln\left(\frac{1+\phi}{1-\phi}\right)=\ln(\phi^{3})$.
-By setting these three initial values in the five-term gemini-identity, we can write
+There have been a number of recent publications concerning the derivation of closed forms for two-term dilogarithm identities through a variety of different methods \cite{Ade_24,Campbell202122,Lima2024,Ste22}.
+If the arguments in the two-term value identity are equal, but having opposite signs, then this identity can be simply represented with the aid of the Legendre's chi-function \cite[\S1.8]{Lewin1981}, which may be defined so that